ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

 - Added Move Reminder
     - A very useful character.
 If you've ever had a Pokemon that evolved past their evolution level, chances are that a move that learns when it evolved was something your pokemon didn't learn.
 This character can teach your Pokemon moves that they were able to learn from previous levels.
     - This comes with a price, you have to pay him a `Heart Scale`.
-- Pokemon Battles
+- [UPDATED] Pokemon Battles
     - Introducing Double battles, fight 2v2!
         - Introducing Multi-battles!
 Essentially a double battle, but you can only control one Pokemon.
 Your ally Pokemon is controlled by another player.
 The 2 enemy pokemon are controlled by 2 opposing trainers.
 4 Trainers, 4 Pokemon.
-- New Pokemon Forms
+- [UPDATED] New Pokemon Forms
     - This generation introduces "real" Pokemon forms.
-        - Castform has 4 forms, every form has a different type (which has an impact on pokemon battles), unlike Unown which is just another "sprite.
+        - Castform has 4 forms.
+            - every form has a different type (which has an impact on pokemon battles), unlike Unown which is just another "sprite.
 But still, remember that those sprites had to be designed and added to the game.
         - Deoxys changes form depending on the version he is in.
             - 4 Forms
 - [REMOVED] Your Room
     - [EQUIVALENT] Secret Bases
         - Overall, an improvement of "Your Room" from gen 2.
-- Items
+- [UPDATED] Items
     - [UPDATED] Categories are like this now
         - Items
         - Pokeballs